 Ah, you’re navigating the intricate world of visas for Portugal, I see!
 Both the Residency Visa and the Investment Visa offer paths to living in this beautiful country, but they cater to different needs and situations.
 Let’s break them down in a friendly, bite-sized way.

-What is a Residency Visa?
+What is the Portugal Residency Visa?

-This is your go-to if you’re planning to move to Portugal for reasons like work, study, family reunification, or retirement.
-You don’t necessarily need to make a significant financial investment in Portugal to qualify.
-It’s more about your intent to live, work, or study there.
 For example, if you’ve landed a job in Portugal or want to join a family member who lives there, this would be your path.
 The Residency Visa allows you to apply for a residence permit once you’re in Portugal, leading eventually to permanent residency and citizenship, if that’s your goal.

 lisboa rua augusta portugal residency adviosrs

-What is a Investment Visa?
+What is the Portugal Investment Visa?

-Often referred to as the Golden Visa.
-This is a bit of a golden ticket for non-EU citizens who are able to make a substantial investment in Portugal.
-The types of investment can vary—buying real estate, transferring capital, creating jobs, or investing in research or cultural projects.
 The Golden Visa fast-tracks the residency process, offering a residence permit in return for your investment.
 This permit is renewable every two years, and after five years, you can apply for permanent residency or citizenship.
 It’s a popular route for those who can afford it, as it doesn’t require you to live in Portugal full-time to maintain your residency status.

 golden visa funds mobile portugal residency advisors